Ishushan02/DDPM-Implementation/README.md

     - The rest of the blocks are as same as that of the Downsampling Layer.

 For this Experiment, the The training was done for about 3 epochs with 1000 timestamps.
+As the training was done just for 3 epochs the  results are not good which was expected, and bit distorted.
+Hence if you want to use this code, try training it for longer epochs to get better results.

 ![Output](images/output.gif)